1576 Polish–Lithuanian royal election: Background

 Henry was elected king of the Polish–Lithuanian Commonwealth in 1573.
 After finding out about the death of his brother, King Charles IX of France, who died on 30 May 1574, Henry decided to secretly leave Poland, and return to his homeland.
 This plan was supported by his mother, Catherine de' Medici, who resumed the regency until Henry's return from Poland.
 Polish nobility had previously considered this option: Henry was to marry Anna Jagiellon, and return to France, leaving his wife in the Commonwealth.
 Thus, the two nations would be ruled by a royal couple.

-Since the Polish–Lithuanian Commonwealth was left without a monarch, and there was a danger of anarchy, in late August 1574 the Primate of Poland called a council of senators and magnate.
+Since the Polish–Lithuanian Commonwealth was left without a monarch, and there was uncertainty and fear of civil strife, in late August 1574 the Primate of Poland called a council of senators and magnate.
 The council, which did not include envoys from the Grand Duchy of Lithuania, the Duchy of Livonia and Royal Prussia, discussed whether Henry should still be regarded King of Poland.
 After lengthy deliberations, Henry was called to return to Kraków before May 12, 1575.
-But Henry was crowned king Henry III of France in Rheims in May 1575.
+But Henry was crowned king Henry III of France in Rheims in February 1575.

 In May 1575, Polish nobility gathered at Stężyca, but no decision was taken.
 Internal conflict between pro- and anti–Habsburg factions deepened, while southeastern provinces of Red Ruthenia and Podolia were raided by Crimean Tatars, who captured thousands of people.
 Finally, with support of Senate, the Primate officially declared interregnum.

+Before the 1576 Polish–Lithuanian royal election a congress of the Grand Duchy of Lithuania's nobles was held on 20 April 1576 in Grodno which adopted an Universal, signed by the participating high-ranking Lithuanian officials and nobles, which announced that if the delegates of the Grand Duchy of Lithuania will feel pressure from the Poles in the Election sejm, the Lithuanians will not be obliged by an oath of the Union of Lublin and will have the right to select a separate monarch.